AnithaDharaneedharan/leetcode/containsNearbyDuplicateArray/README.md

 Space complexity is O(n) because of the new hashmap created.

-`numsLength` is defined to avoid calculating the length in every iteration.
+`numsLength` is defined to avoid calculating the length of the array in every iteration.